huilinghe19/Epics_Practices/README.md

   The first method is:
  define a motor from Class Motor, the mv function can be got by motor.put("VAL", int(position)) + motor("SPMG", "Go"), the other parameters can be got by motor.get() function.

-  The second method is:
- mv function can be also got by motor.move(val=int(position)).
-As in motor class there are many existing methods, so using this way is easier. motor.get('VAL'), motor.put('VAL', 100), motor.getPosition(), motor.
+  The second method is: As there are many existing methods in Class Motor von epics, so using this way is easier. mv function can be also got by motor.move(val=int(position)).
+Paramerters can be got by Motor.get().
+Such as Motor.get('VAL'), Motor.put('VAL', 100), Motor.get_position(), Motor.set_position()...

 3. Version update